php-repos/phpkg-documentations/build-command.md

 ```

-And map for used classes has been added to the `public/index.php`.
+And the map for used classes has been added to the `public/index.php`.

-You can take advantage from both, `functional` and `oop` programming without thinking about files.
+You can take advantage of both, `Functional` and `OOP` programming without thinking about files.